 When blowdrying straight hair, it’s best to set the heat to medium and to dry the hair 75%.
 Since naturally straight hair will smooth itself out eventually, it’s best not to add extra heat to it.
 When styling, make sure to apply a heat protectant serum before running it through any more heat (like a straightener or curling wand).
 As for products, don’t skimp on the quality of the hair color or sulfur-free products you use—Tame is formulated specifically to manage frizz and dry, unruly hair.
 It contains Madison Reed's Triple Care Complex to infuse and nourish hair, plus that all-important UV protection.
 Washing hair 3-4 times a week is recommended.
 Want to know more?
 Here's a great read on All You Need to Know About Straight Hair.

 If you like to wear your hair natural, but don’t have time to let your natural curls dry on their own, try a diffuser.
 After using a curling cream and heat protectant, you can use a diffuser to dry the ends without damaging the structure of the hair.
 After drying, you can use a moisturizing serum or some oil to keep the shingles in place.
 With this hair type, it’s especially recommended to use shampoos and conditioners free of sulfates and with UV protection.
 If it has natural oils, even better—Madison Reed's Nourishing Color-Enhancing Shampoo and Conditioner is a great example.
 Washing hair 1-2 times a week is recommended.
 What curly hair type are you?
-Find out when you read All You Need to Know About Curly Hair.
+Find out when you read our article on Curly Hair Types.

 Be extra careful when drying and styling coily hair, as it’s most prone to frizz.
 Since it’s naturally already dry and difficult for the natural sebum to reach the ends of the hair, it’s important to keep coily hair conditioned at all times.
 That means sleeping with a silk or satin pillow, using a diffuser (if you must use a blowdryer), and using a good amount of leave-in conditioner and oil to keep the shingles at bay.
 When coloring coily hair, make sure that the color product is free of ammonia, resorcinol, PPD and parabens.
 Avoiding those drying ingredients will work wonders for coily hair.
 Washing hair only once a week is recommended.
 Are you a Type 4b Coily?
 Here's All You Need to Know About Coily Hair.